Do Go On - 425 - The WWI Christmas Truce

 Ice cold.

-in the board war were shouled with an exploding
+and the Boer War were showered with an exploding Christmas Pud.

 The Australian troops were treated to another explosion.